At Insurance That Fits we know everyone needs life insurance

 There are three really disturbing statistics that lead me to believe that everyone should have at least $50,000 to $100,000 in permanent life insurance.
 The first is that within 10 years of retirement for the primary income earner in a family less than $140,000 have been saved for retirement.
 What this data point tells us is that for most families their retirement nest eggs are very modest.

 Another statistic is that in the last few years of life the majority of people will spend $50,000 over and above what Medicare (and/or related policies such as Part D plans, Advantage Plans, or Medicare Supplements) pays on healthcare.
-This could be for renovations to make a bathroom handicap accessible or for long term care.
-It could be for travel to an out of state hospital for cancer treatments, or it could be for long term care expenses.
+It could be for renovations to make a bathroom handicap accessible or for long term care.
 There are a lot of health-related expenses that are not covered by Medicare.
 This tells me there is going to be a significant reduction in those modest retirement funds.

 The final point is that when one spouse dies the household expenses are not cut in half.
 They generally only drop about 25%.
 Think about it.
 Utilities will cost about the same.
 As will property tax, homeowner’s insurance, and more.
 In addition, with one spouse’s passing there is a loss of Social Security income.